Where Tea Originated: A Brief History Of Tea In China, Japan and the West

 After the mid-sixteenth century, the Portuguese encountered Japan’s “tea ceremony culture” during their travels to and from the colony of Macao and Japan.
 They marveled at the huge sums of money they were willing to pay for the buildings and vessels for tea, and the cultural practices of the tea ceremony.
 This inspired the spread of tea throughout the West.

-It was the Dutch East India Company that first introduced tea to Western Europe (1610), but rather than black tea, it was green tea (Japanese tea bought in Hirado and Chinese tea bought from the Portuguese in Macao).
+The Dutch East India Company first introduced tea to Western Europe in 1610.
+However, people introduced was green tea instead of black tea, (Japanese tea bought in Hirado and Chinese tea bought from the Portuguese in Macao).
 At that time, the Dutch had a monopoly on Oriental trade with China and Indonesia.
 Thus, the British, who also ran the East India Company, had no choice but to focus on Indian trade (India discovered Assam, a new species of tea tree, in the 19th century when there was no tea in India at that time).

 English Discovery of Tea